 In addition, specific mutual fund and ETF holdings may differ depending on the custodian platform.
-Depending on the mutual funds, ETF, or variable annuity sub-accounts used, performance results will vary.
+Depending on the mutual funds, ETFs used, performance results will vary.

 TPA Model Portfolios

 Redwood does not trade individual accounts assigned to Redwood's model by each TPA; Redwood only sends information and changes on the investments in each model portfolio to a TPA platform provider for investment by the TPA Model Portfolio accounts.